Hysterectomy with BSO

-Instead of making a large incision, the new only makes a few tiny incisions through which thin instruments are passed.
-This new technique significantly reduces scaring, pain, healing time, blood loss and duration of hospital stay when compared to open technique.
+Instead of making a large incision, the new only makes a few tiny incisions through which thin instruments pass through the abdomen.
+This new technique significantly reduces scaring, pain, healing time, blood loss, and duration of hospital stay when compared to the open procedure.

-Picture 1 shows the scar of laparoscopic hysterectomy technique
+Picture 1 shows the scar of the laparoscopic hysterectomy technique.

 2. Abdominal Hysterectomy with Bilateral Salpingo-oophorectomy (BSO) or Open Technique

-A transverse incision is made through the abdominal wall, usually above the pubic bone, as close to the upper hair line of the individual's lower pelvis as possible, similar to the incision made for a caesarean section approximately 4-5cm long.
-This technique allows surgeon the greatest access to the reproductive structures and is normally done for removal of the entire reproductive complex.
+A transverse incision is an abdominal wall, usually above the pubic bone, as close to the upper hairline of the individual's lower pelvis as possible, similar to the incision made for a cesarean section approximately 4-5cm long.
+This technique allows the surgeon the most exceptional access to the reproductive structures and performs for removal of the entire reproductive complex.
 Abdominal hysterectomy is the most common method.
 The recovery time for an open hysterectomy is 4–6 weeks.

-Picture 2 shows the scar of abdominal hysterectomy or open technique
+Picture 2 shows the scar of an abdominal hysterectomy or open technique.

 3. Subsequently the Vaginal or V technique:

-Vaginal hysterectomy is performed entirely through the vaginal canal and has clear advantages over abdominal surgery such as less complications, shorter hospital stays and shorter healing time.
-When this technique has complications, a surgical exploration is required.
+Vaginal hysterectomy is performed entirely through the vaginal canal and has clear advantages over abdominal surgery such as fewer complications, shorter hospital stays, and quicker healing time.
+If this technique may complicate, surgical exploration will be required.

 - Wound complication, such as infection, abscess, disruption